 ????
 It’s #NationalRadioDay, and we’re reminiscing about the museum’s interview series, “Round and About the Guggenheim,” which was broadcast on WNYC (@wnyc), New York City’s public radio station, from 1972 to 1978. ⠀ Moderated by Mimi Poser, the Guggenheim’s head development officer at the time, the interview series covered a wide range of art-world topics, and featured an impressive roster of guests.
 Even cooler?
 162 of these episodes are available to stream on our SoundCloud—tap the link in our bio to listen! ⠀ __ Photo: Robert E. Mates #Guggenheim #MuseumFromHome

-The Guggenheim Museum in Manhattan is a landmark art museum, showcasing work from the 20th century and beyond.
-The iconic building housing the museum was designed by none other than Frank Lloyd Wright himself (talk about a commitment to theme).
-In addition to their vast collections of modern and contemporary art, the Guggenheim also hosts many special exhibitions and events.
-Check out their calendar for upcoming lectures, screenings, performances and more.
-It’s not only one of the best museums in New York – it’s one of the best museums in the world.
+The Guggenheim Museum in Manhattan is a landmark institution, showcasing works from the 20th century and beyond.
+It will open its doors Oct.
+3, with new health and safety measures for patrons.
+The iconic building was designed by none other than Frank Lloyd Wright himself (talk about a commitment to theme).
+In addition to the vast collections of modern and contemporary art, the Guggenheim also hosts many special exhibitions and events.
+Upcoming exhibits include “The Fullness of Color: 1960s Paintings” and sculptures by Constantin Brancusi from the museum’s collection.
+It’s not only one of the best museums in New York City – it’s one of the best museums in the world.
 Get $3 off admission with your AAA card.

 American Museum of Natural History